synoratska/new_vuex/README.md

 ## Introduction

-This is a demo of multifunctional blog, built in vue/vuex.
+This is a demo of multifunctional blog with authentication built in vue/vuex.
+You can create your own article, edit and delete it.
+Besides, you can update profile info in settings and like other users' articles.

 [vuex_blog]